Informations glycogène

 When applied topically, glycogen primarily provides the skin with hydration.
 Indeed, this hydrophilic molecule is capable of retaining water on the surface of the epidermis to prevent it from evaporating.
 Glycogen thus strengthens the hydrolipidic film, playing a protective role, and limits water loss.
 It is particularly used to formulate care products for dry skin or for those wishing to prevent skin ageing.
 Hydration is indeed one of the key factors for supple and plump skin.

 In addition to its hydrating effects, glycogen could potentially reduce the appearance of established wrinkles.
 Indeed, a non-independent study conducted with four individuals recently demonstrated that the twice-daily application of a cream containing 0.1% glycogen could reduce crow's feet wrinkles by an average of 42% and forehead wrinkles by an average of 54.9%.
-This research also involved 30 volunteers with age spots.
+This study also involved 30 volunteers with age spots.
 The same protocol was followed and an improvement in pigmentation of an average of 30% was noted.
-However, as this was a non-independent study carried out with a relatively small number of people, caution should be exercised when considering the firming and brightening effects of glycogen.
+However, as this was a non-independent study carried out with a relatively small number of people, caution should be exercised regarding the firming and brightening effects of glycogen.

 Glycogen: Are there dangers to be aware of?